Business grants, grant funding & business support

 Let’s start with some horrible truths:

-Truth 2: Almost all grants that are available are connected to job creation or job preservation.
+Truth 2: Almost all grants that are currently available are connected to job creation or job preservation.
 There are no grants (that we know of) simply handed out because you want to set up your own business.
+Grant providers also seek businesses that sell to other businesses (B2B) rather than selling to consumers (B2C).

 Truth 3: Frequently, the time it will take to form fill and ‘jump through the grant hoops’ is worth more than the grant itself so stop messing about and focus on building a strong business!
 Blunt, but true!